Mike Ahearn

-Michael Francis Ahearn (November 28, 1878 – February 5, 1948) was a British-American athlete and college athletics administrator.
+Michael Francis Ahearn (November 28, 1878 – February 5, 1948) was an American athlete and college athletics administrator.
 Ahearn played and coached American football, basketball, and baseball, and was a college professor and athletic director at Kansas State Agricultural College—now known as Kansas State University.
 He also helped guide the evolution of the rules of modern football, serving ten years on the college football rules committee (1922–1931), initially under Secretary Walter Camp and alongside Amos Alonzo Stagg.

 He was selected as a charter member of the Kansas Sports Hall of Fame.

 Career

-Over the years, Ahearn served Kansas State in a variety of roles that included coach, professor, head of the Department of Physical Education, and Director of Athletics.
+Over the years, Ahearn served Kansas State in a variety of roles that included coach, professor, head of the Department of Physical Education, and director of athletics.
 He is considered the "Father of Kansas State athletics."

 In 1905, he officially became the tenth head football coach at Kansas State, but was the first to hold the position for more than one year.
 He was coach from 1905 until 1910, compiling a record of 39–12.
 His 39 wins were the most in the history of Kansas State Wildcats football until Bill Snyder passed him in 1995.
 His winning percentage of .765 is still the highest of any coach in program history.

 Ahearn was also the head basketball coach at Kansas State from 1906 to 1911, tallying a mark of 28–27, and the head baseball coach at the school from 1904 to 1910, amassing a record of 90–35–12.

 From 1920 until 1947, Ahearn was the athletic director at Kansas State, during which time the school built Memorial Stadium, the Wildcats home football venue from 1922 until 1967.